 Nauvoo Malaria Outbreak

-Ultimately Nauvoo did end up being the “Beautiful City”, as the prophet Joseph Smith had predicted, but it was not the case when the Saints first arrived in Commerce.
-In fact, Nauvoo was the opposite of beautiful when the Saints first arrived to the area.
-Nauvoo was a swamp town, dirty and mosquito infested.
+With much work and time Nauvoo did become the “Beautiful City”, as the prophet Joseph Smith had predicted, but it took years of building to make the city beautiful.
+In fact, Nauvoo in the beginning was the opposite of beautiful it was a swamp, dirty and full of disease carrying mosquitos.

 The prophet Joseph Smith and his wife Emma opened their home to the sick Saints.
 The numbers of sick was so great they put tents out in front of their home, to have more room for the sick.